LISAPATEL98/BioTechCompaniesComparision/README.md

 ## BioTech Companies Comparision
 <b>BioGen Vs Bristol Myers Squibb </b><br>
 Conducted a comparative study by performing quantitative and qualitative analysis of both the companies.
-Here, the two compaines are choosen from the healthcare market.
+Here, the two compaines are choosen from the Pharmaceutical market segment.
 This analysis was conducted on the following elements:
 <li>Key competitors & key drivers/challenges
 <li>Most recent Earnings call, lastest SEC filing & executive compensation structure